JimmyHAL/Tanzania-Waterwell-Classification/README.md

 The second most important feature is shown to be the altitude of the well.
 It seems that the average altitude of nonfunctional waterpoints are lower than the functional ones.
 It could be possible that the reason for this is because rural area in Tanzania are located at lower altitudes.
 Therefore, its not the altitude that is directly affecting the condition of the water point.

-The quantity_dry, quantity_insufficient, and quantity_enough features are dummy variables are obvious why they are important.
+The quantity_dry, quantity_insufficient, and quantity_enough features are dummy variables and are obvious why they are ranked highly.
 A dry well or one without insufficient water would obviously be classifed as non functional.

 Whether the waterpoint has a permit or not is also important in classifying the condition.